zmaril/OgreDocs/README.md

 `-->` or `out` gets the out adjacent vertices (the functions do exactly the same thing, one just looks cooler).
-Additionally, labels can be supplied that makes the graph only traverse edges with those labels.
+Additionally, labels can be supplied that so that the query only traverse edges with those labels.
 This also applies to the other traversal functions where it makes sense (any function that is named with arrows).